Shinjuku, Tokyo – 33 Things To Do Guide + Photos 2025

 Premier Hotel Cabin Shinjuku

 Cheap and cheerful hotel centrally located in Kabukichō.
 The rooms were quite small but functional.
-Check rates and availability for Premier Hotel Cabin Shinjuku
+Check rates and availability on booking.com, expedia.com, agoda.com and trip.com

 Premier Hotel Cabin Shinjuku